 8. As you can see, making Ica tiles requires care, dedication, and excellent guidance if this is your first time making this delicious Peruvian sweet at home.

-Where to eat Ica Tejas
+Where to eat Tejas de Ica

 It's important to note that traditional tiles and chocotejas are usually sold in various types of candy stores, bakeries, markets, and supermarkets, as they are already industrialized products.